mowispace/react-native-logs/README.md

 var log = logger.createLogger<"trace" | "info" | "error">(config);

+// Or if you'd like to change only the original object you can do
+// var log = logger.createLogger<keyof typeof config.levels>(config);
 log.trace("message"); // correct log call

 log.silly("message"); // typescript error, "silly" method does not exist